-- 1. Wash hands or sanitize hands. - 2.
-Refer to MAR and gather all medication (those in multi-packs, liquids, creams, inhalers, etc.), equipment (i.e., for measuring liquids or crushing pills), water or medium for consumption.
+- 1. Wash hands or sanitize hands. - Refer to MAR and gather all medication (those in multi-packs, liquids, creams, inhalers, etc.), equipment (i.e., for measuring liquids or crushing pills), water or medium for consumption.
 Tear off single multipack from strip, but do not open. - 3.
 Check date and ensure all the information is the same on both the MAR and multipacks and medication labels (if there is a discrepancy, please call pharmacy for further clarification and instruction). - 4.
 Put a dot in the corresponding MAR for each medication. - 5.
 Secure dispensing area before leaving to administer medication and take all medications, equipment, and water/medium to the right PWS. - 6.
-When with the right PWS, tear open the multipack and pour medication into dispensing cup or into PWS's hand (do not throw out the multipack packaging). - 7.
+When with the right PWS, tear open the multipack and pour medication into dispensing cup or into hand of PWS (do not throw out the multipack packaging). - 7.
 Observe the PWS and make sure that they have consumed the medication (check mouth, inside cheeks). - 8.
-Upon returning to the dispensing area, double check the MAR and leave empty multipacks in dispensing area for double checker, and then initial the MAR for each medication administered. - 9.
-Do a compete check of all meds given and MARs and sign off on the Double Check form (HE02). - 10.
+Upon returning to the dispensing area, double check the MAR and then initial the MAR for each medication administered. - 9.
+Do a compete check of all meds given and MARs. - 10.
 After the above is completed, prepare medication for the next person using the same procedure until all PWS have been administered their medication(s). - 11.
-Revisit each PWS to observe their wellbeing (tolerance of the medications they have received). - 12.
-Advise second DSP (when possible) to do the double check.
-When working alone, it is best practice to perform the double check procedure and sign off as the double checker.
+Revisit each PWS to observe their wellbeing (tolerance of the medications they have received).